antfu/eslint-ts-patch/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-Support loading `eslint.config.mjs` and `eslint.config.ts` as flat config files for ESLint.
+Support loading `eslint.config.mjs` or `eslint.config.ts` as flat config file for ESLint.

 Configure files will be searched in the following order, the first one found will be used: